jaketae/jaketae.github.io/_posts/2020-01-09-R-tutorial.md

 ---
-title: TITLE
-mathjax: true
+title: A Short R Tutorial
 toc: true
 categories:
-  - category
+  - development
 tags:
+  - jupyter
-  - tag
+  - R
 ---

 This is an experimental jupyter notebook written using `IRkernel`.
 The purpose of this notebook is threefolds: first, to document my progress with self-learning the R language; second, to test the functionality of the R kernel on jupyter; and third, to see if the`convert.sh` shell script is capable of converting notebooks written in R to `.md` markdown format.
 The example codes in this notebook were borrowed from [Hands on Programming with R](https://rstudio-education.github.io/hopr/) by Garrett Grolemund.